 The Medical Killer

 Although this type of killer is very rare, there have been some people who have become involved in the medical industry as a way to carry out their nefarious deeds.
-This type of killer feels they have the perfect cover because it is very common for people in a hospital or other medical facility to pass away.
-They are usually highly intelligent and understand how to take a life without it looking like a murder.
-As long as it appears that a victim died a natural death, there will be no reason for anyone to suspect foul play and search for the guilty party.
-A few doctors have managed to kill dozens of people before others began to catch on.
+This type of killer feels they have the perfect cover because it is very common for people in a hospital to pass away.
+They are usually highly intelligent and know how to carefully and cleverly conceal their murders.
+As long as it appears that a victim has died a natural death, there will be no reason for anyone to suspect foul play and search for the guilty party.
+A few doctors in history have managed to kill dozens of people before others began to catch on.

 The Organized Killer

 This type of serial killer is the most difficult to identify and capture.
 They are usually highly intelligent and well organized to the point of being meticulous.
-Every detail of the crime is planned out well in advance, and the killer takes every precaution to make sure they leave no evidence behind to link them to a murder.
-It is not uncommon for this type of psychopath to watch potential victims for several days to find someone they consider to be a good target.
-Once the unfortunate person is chosen, the killer will pick them up, often through some sort of trick that is designed to gain their sympathy, and take them to another location to commit the crime.
+Every detail of the crime is planned out well in advance, and the killer takes every precaution to make sure they leave no incriminating evidence behind.
+It is common for this type of psychopath to watch potential victims for several days to find someone they consider to be a good target.
+Once the victim is chosen, the killer will pick them up, often through some sort of ploy designed to gain their sympathy, and take them to another location to commit the murder.
 Once the person has been killed, the perpetrator will usually take precautions to ensure the body is not found … until they want it to be.
 A criminal like this usually takes great pride in what they consider to be their “work” and have a tendency to pay close attention to news stories about their deeds.
 One of their motivating factors may be just to attempt to stump the law enforcement officers who are trying to solve their crime.